A1Liu/a1liu/nix/darwin/MacOS.md

    1. Turn OFF: More Gestures -> App Expose
 4. Turn OFF: System Preferences -> Siri -> Enable Ask Siri
 5. Bluetooth (System Preferences -> Bluetooth)
-   1. Turn ON: Show Bluetooth in menu bar
    1. Set to "when last connected to this mac": `AIRPOD NAME` -> Options -> Connect to This Mac